Ashville College: Boarding

+It was revealed in February 2024 that the school planned to wind down its boarding provision in the next 12 to 18 months.
+Boarding will therefore cease in July 2025, and the school will be exclusively for day pupils from September 2025 onwards.

 Boarding houses are managed by housemasters or housemistresses who are assisted by a team of residential tutors and matrons.

 Current head

 Mrs Rhiannon Wilkinson, former Head of Harrogate Ladies College and Wycombe Abbey, took over from Elspeth Fisher as Head in September 2021.
 Elspeth Fisher had been the Deputy Headteacher (with specific responsibility for pastoral care) since September 2005.
-Mr Ian Kendrick held the specific responsibility for the academic side of the school at the time.
+Ian Kendrick held the specific responsibility for the academic side of the school at the tie.